 Allergies, irritants, genetic makeup, certain diseases, and immune system problems can cause skin conditions.

-Cicatricial alopecia is a group of conditions that destroy hair follicles.
+What is cicatricial alopecia?
+It is a group of conditions that destroy hair follicles.
 Hair follicles are the part of the skin where the hair grows.

 Vitiligo is a disorder that causes patches of skin to become white.
 It happens because cells that make color in your skin are destroyed.

 Led by Dr. Edward Cowen, M.D., the branch conducts both clinical and basic research studying the etiology, diagnosis, and treatment of inflammatory and malignant diseases involving the skin and the host's response to these diseases.